volumio/docs/docs/00_User_Manual/01_First_steps_with_Volumio.md

 * Once your system is configured with the helper, you'll see the main page of Volumio
 * Depending on the device you use to connect to Volumio, you'll see the desktop page or the mobile page.
-* Both provide same features, but ergonomic is different to best fit with the use (mobile or desktop)
+* Both provide the same features, but the user interaction is slightly different (to best match the connected device)

 _Mobile Main page of Volumio :_